RESUME

 Last Minute Mail (closed)

-Last Minute Mail was Australia’s premier subscription-based racing and sports betting advisory service, covering domestic racing events weekly and international sports competitions daily.
+Last Minute Mail was Australia’s leading subscription-based racing and sports betting advisory service, which covered domestic racing events weekly and international sports competitions daily.

-• Assessed 16-20 Australian races weekly through the creation of performance ratings, speed maps and other tools and used an extensive global network of contacts developed over more than 20 years to identify the world’s best sports wagers, irrespective of competition or location.
+- Assessed its selected Australian races – performance ratings, speed maps and intelligence reports – and used an extensive network of global contacts developed over three decades to identify the world’s optimal sports wagers, irrespective of tournament, time or location.

 2012-2013